jonasmerlin/astro-seo/README.md

 openGraph.image.width | number | Sets `og:image:width`.
 The number of pixels wide.
 openGraph.image.height | number | Sets `og:image:height`.
 The number of pixels high.
 openGraph.image.alt | string | Sets `og:image:alt`.
 A description of what is in the image (not a caption).
-If the page specifies `openGraph.basic.image` it should specify `openGraph.image.alt`.
+If the page specifies `openGraph.basic.image` it should specify `openGraph.image.alt`. twitter.card | string | Sets `twitter:card`.
+The card type, which will be one of “summary”, “summary_large_image”, “app”, or “player”. twitter.site | string | Sets `twitter:site`.
+(Twitter) @username for the website used in the card footer. twitter.creator | string | Sets `twitter:creator`.
+(Twitter) @username for the content creator / author.

 ## Open Graph